 The study showed that the comparison among the subject (Car painters) and control indicate that the PT and aPTT of the subjects were statistically prolonged.
 Higher PT values indicate a prolonged clotting time, suggesting potential issues with clotting factors such as fibrinogen, factor V, VII, X, and prothrombin.
 Abnormal PT values may indicate liver disease, vitamin K deficiency, or the presence of anticoagulants.
 Similar to PTT, aPTT measures the same coagulation factors as PTT but with an activator added.
 Therefore, aPTT has a narrower range and may be more specific for certain conditions (Zaidi, 2025).

-The socio-demographical characteristics of study population includes attributes such as age distribution, Educational status, years of working experience.
-The year of working experience of car painters in the study ranged from 1 to 21years and above,.
-About a half (43.5%) of the car painters were in the age group of 1 – 5 years, 13% in the age group of 6 – 10 years 41.3% of the car painters in the age of 11 – 15 years and 2.2% in the age group of 21 years and above.
-All car painters in the study had attained either of the two levels of education, primary and secondary levels of education.
-According to garage owners, car painters usually join employment when they relatively young (youngest car painter was 17 years) after dropping or completing primary or secondary level of education .The car painters interviewed in the study occupied different ranks in employment.
-Majority of spray painters were ordinary workers, while the rest were either supervisors or garage owners.
-According to the study, the majority of the

-Car painters worked for an average of five and half days per week for all types of work and an average of seven and a half hours per day for removal of old paints and, a minimum of three hours per day for spray painting.
-The main work of car painters in small scale informal auto garages according to the study was removal of old paint from vehicles and re-spray painting (removal of old paint was part of painting preparation).Car painters in the study had been in the current employment for various durations of time, with a big number having worked for a period of one to five years and very few of the car painters in their current employment having worked for over 10 years.
-Car painters in the study did various types of work.
-More than a half were involved in removal of old paint together with re-spray painting, some did spray painting only and some were involved in overseeing the removal and also spray painting activities (these were mainly garage owners).

 The study showed that age of the car painters has no effect on Car painters and control in aPTT and PT because the P-value shows that all the parameters are not significant.
 And that all the parameters of FBC based on years of working experience were not statistically significant.
 This means, there is no difference in the years of experience between the car painters and control.